pdobsan/pynauty/README.md

 ```

 and change into the `pynauty/` directory created by the cloning.

-Nauty's source code is not distributed with `pynauty`, however it is
-automatically downloaded during the building process.

 To build and test the package first without installing it anywhere just type: